 Assessment Related Requirements

 LECTURE, TUTORIAL, WORKSHOP OR PRACTICALLY BASED COURSE PARTICIPATION AND ATTENDANCE EXPECTATIONS

 Active and positive participation in 100% of required lectures, tutorials, workshops or other practically based courses is expected.

 Sick Leave, Compassionate Leave or Professional Development Leave may, upon application using the relevant Leave of Absence form, be approved by the course coordinator or relevant staff member.
 (See Leave descriptors in the Conservatorium’s Participation and Attendance Policy for details.)

-- practically based classes is expected, any student who attends less than 100% of required classes without approved Leave will receive a 2% penalty for each unapproved absence.
+Although active and positive participation in 100% of required lectures, tutorials, workshops and practically based classes is expected, any student who attends less than 100% of required classes without approved Leave will receive a 5 (five) mark penalty for each unapproved absence.
 The penalties will be applied to the final total percentage mark for the year for the relevant component - ie after all other assessments have been completed and calculated.